brittanycontreras/data-analytics-portfolio/tiktok-analytics-dashboard/README.md

 ---

-## Limitations & Future Work
-- Trending videos are not representative of all TikTok content
-- Comment sentiment was not analyzed
-- Causality cannot be inferred from observational data

-Potential extensions include:
-- NLP-based comment sentiment analysis
-- Creator-level engagement clustering
-- Time-to-viral dynamics

  ## 📌 Conclusion & Implications

 This analysis shows that comment-driven engagement behaves differently from traditional view- or like-based metrics.